 Claire is the Mayor of the City of Port Adelaide Enfield, elected in 2018.
 She was previously the Deputy Mayor as well as a Ward Councillor for 8 years.
 Claire is a leader with a strong background in education through her teaching and leadership roles.
 She is committed to providing responsible governance, and enhancing relationships and environmental sustainability whilst generating and influencing programs to connect individuals and community groups with one another.
 Claire enjoys exploring the great outdoors with her three children.

-Greg started his career in the agricultural sector, and has an Environmental Science Degree and a strong history of work with SA Water.
-An innovative thinker, Greg establishing the wetland system in the Woodhouse Scout Centre, as well as an irrigated crop just south of the runway at Adelaide Airport, to help bring down air temperature and reduce aircraft fuel usage during take off.
+Greg started his career in the agricultural sector, has an environmental science degree and a strong history working in and with SA Water.
+An innovative thinker, Greg established the wetland system in the Woodhouse Scout Centre.
+He also created an irrigated crop just south of the runway at Adelaide Airport to help bring down air temperature and reduce aircraft fuel usage during take off.
 Greg now works for Sydney Water and has established his own company, Cool by Nature, with both roles centred around improving liveability and community resilience.

 Louka is an educator, strategist, entrepreneur and CEO/founder of The Learning Future an organisation that supports schools, systems and companies to thrive in tomorrow's world.
 As a school teacher, he was promoted to Principal at 27 years old and was named Inspirational Public Secondary Teacher of the Year in South Australia.
 Louka has spent the last six years working globally to support positive change and impact.
 A rapid learner, he holds two Masters degrees, speaks five languages and has undertaken studies at Harvard and a fellowship at Stanford’s school.